-Dental implants are small titanium screws which are inserted into the jawbone where teeth are missing.
-Implants replace the roots of missing teeth and integrates with your jawbone to provide a firm foundation to support single crowns, large bridges, and dentures.
+Dental implants replace the roots of missing teeth and are integrated with your jawbone to provide a firm foundation to support single crowns, large bridges and dentures.

 - Are missing one or more natural teeth